Rwanda

 The tax rate on buildings is determined as follows:

-• 0.3% of the market value of the building for commercial buildings but capped to RWF 30 billion.
+• 0.3% of the market value of both the building and a related plot of land for commercial use.

 The tax rate on plots of land varies between RWF 0 and RWF 80 per square metre.
 Any undeveloped plot of land is subject to additional tax of 100% of what is arrived at using the rates per square metre.